-A native Oregonian who grew up in Keizer, Breevort spent many family vacations in Sunriver and Bend.
+A native Oregonian who grew up in Keizer, Brevoort spent many family vacations in Sunriver and Bend.
 He attended Central Oregon Community College and was a “snowboard bum” in the ’90s.
-Breevort now lives in Hermosa Beach where he has a design firm, Creative Labz.
+Brevoort now lives in Hermosa Beach where he has a design firm, Creative Labz.
 Buying the Claypool home was an opportunity to reconnect with Bend.
 But it was also a significant undertaking to manage remotely.
 As an experienced home builder and remodeler, Brevoort envisioned a restoration that would bring the residence into the 21st century.
 Open spaces and modern finishes set the tone on the inside while the home’s exterior was renovated to meet the city’s historic preservation codes on the outside.

 He assembled a team of designers, including his cousin Josh Brevoort of 0-plus, and Seth Ehlinger and Kadi Driver of Dos Designers.
 He selected Ryan Carroll Construction to handle the building phase, and Michelle Redo helped with the interior design.
 “We tried to balance modern building concepts with the home’s century-old roots while also adding creature comforts,” he said.

 The first step was to gut much of the interior and pull out old wiring and plumbing.
 New walls, insulation and windows came next, along with a floor plan that preserved the 1950’s-era addition while transforming the main level into a great room that created a casual gathering space.
 While maintaining the ceiling height in the living room, the builder removed the attic over the kitchen, opening the area and bringing in more light.